Heating oil explained

 You can get free estimates from online companies, such as Boiler Juice and Heating Oil.
 But these types of firm provide only guide prices; for precise figures it's best to check with as many local and online companies as possible once you've decided to buy.

-You can use the Oilsave directory to find suppliers in your area.
-Oilsave, which provides consumer information about heating oil, is run by the Federation of Petroleum Suppliers trade association and Oftec, which represents the oil heating and cooking industry in the UK.
+You can use the UK and Ireland Fuel Distributors Association (UKIFDA) directory to find suppliers in your area.
+UKIFDA, which provides consumer information about heating oil, is the trade association for liquid fuel distributors.

 It's a good idea to do a quick online search for reviews or complaints about a company before you buy.